mfractor/xamarin-forms.dialogs/README.md

 When developing mobile applications, dialogs are a foundational building block in our tool-belt.
 We can use dialogs to show a confirmation message, to indicate when the app is working or even to create a rich input form that appears over our main user interface.

-This article is an introduction on how to use dialogs in Xamarin.Forms and is intended to be a beginners guide.
-I aim to introduce the core concepts and terminology on dialogs, get you started with the most current dialog frameworks and to provide a quick reference on how to use the main dialog types.
+This article aims to be a getting-started guide for using dialogs in Xamarin.Forms and is intended to be a beginners guide.
+I aim to introduce the core concepts and terminology, get you started with the most current dialog frameworks and provide a quick reference on the main dialog types.

+If you're totally new Xamarin.Forms and want to learn about dialogs, this is the article for you 😉

-Before we dive into using dialogs, let's take a moment to introduce some important terminology that I will use throughout this article:
+Before we dive in, let's take a moment to introduce two important terms used throughout this article:

- * **Modal**: The dialog appears over the existing user interfaes and blocks input to the elements beneath it.
-Modal dialogs effectively "focus" the users attention onto the dialog.
+ * **Modal**: A dialog appears over the existing user interfaes and blocks input to the elements beneath it, not allowing them to exit by tapping outside it..
+Modal dialogs effectively "focus" the users attention onto the dialog
- * **Transient**: A transient dialog is temporary and dismisses by itself without user intervention.
+ * **Transient**: A temporary dialog and dismisses by itself without user intervention.
 For example, dialogs that automatically dismiss after a specified time span are transient.

-Next
+These terms, Modal and Transient, will be used many times in this article

+Next, let's explore the six main dialogs kinds that we will explore in this guide:

  * [Alerts](#alerts): A dialog that shows a message.
  * [Prompts](#prompts): A dialog that requests input from a user.